Gudradain/spirit-island-template/_docs/board_front.md

 	- star: the Element icon (from Starlight)
 	- markerplus, markerminus: the Prepare Element Marker and Discard Element Marker (from Shifting Memory)
 - Invaders (explorer, town, city)
-- Presence (presence, sacred-site, no-presence, no-own-presence, move-presence)
+- Presence (presence, sacred-site, no-presence, no-own-presence, destroyed-presence, move-presence-1, move-presence-2, move-presence-3, move-presence-4)
 - Island icons (blight, dahan, beasts, wilds, disease, strife, badlands)
 - Fear icons (fear, terror1, terror2, terror3)
 - Land icons (sand, mountain, jungle, wetland, ocean, jungle-wetland, jungle-sand, sand-wetland, mountain-jungle, mountain-wetland, mountain-sand)
+- Power icons (fast, slow, minor, major, player-spirit, or)
-- Targeting icons (range-plus-one, range-0, range-1, range-2, range-3, range-4, player-spirit)
+- Range icons (range-0, range-1, range-2, range-3, range-4, jungle-presence, sand-presence, mountain-presence, wetland-presence)
-- Power Card icons (fast, slow, player-spirit, or)
+- Targeting icons (player-spirit)
+- Power effect icon (isolate, range-plus-1, range-plus-2, range-plus-3)
+- Growth icons (see Growth section for examples)
+- Presence track icons (see Presence Track section for examples)
 - Custom icons can be added in the \<head\>\<style\> section at the top of the spirit board HTML
-	 - Save the custom symbol image file in the same folder as the HTML
+	 - Save the custom icon image file in the same folder as the HTML
-	 - Update the custom icon reference with the .png or .jpg of the custom symbol
+	 - Update the custom icon reference with the .png or .jpg of the custom icon
-	 - Use the icon name 'custom1' (or custom2 or custom3) to use your icons
+	 - Use the icon name 'custom1' (or custom2 or custom3) to use your icons in your design
 	 - Example: icon.custom1{background-image: url('demo_custom_icon.png'); }